 Blue Infrastructure Near-shore Assessment

-The Blue Infrastructure (BI) is a detailed spatial assessment of coastal habitat, critical natural resources, and associated human uses in the tidal waters and near-shore area of Maryland’s coastal zone.
+Blue Infrastructure (BI) is a detailed spatial assessment of coastal habitat, critical natural resources & associated human uses in the tidal waters & near-shore area of MD’s coastal zone.

-Learn more about the CoastSmart Communities Initiative and access the online resource center for financial and technical assistance to address vulnerability to the impacts of sea level rise and climate change.
+Learn more about the CoastSmart Communities Program and access the online resource center for financial and technical assistance to address vulnerability to the impacts of sea level rise and climate change.

 Ocean Planning and Renewable Offshore Energy